keyboardmedicNL/Twitchgoinglive/Readme.md

 - loads the config
 - sends a http post to the configured adress with the following json ```{'name': "bot_name as configured", 'time': "unix timestamp of current time in utc"}```
 - waits for the configured timeout and then sends a post again

+**gotify**
+- if an error occurs a message gets pushed to your gotify server

 # disclaimer
 these scripts are written by an amateur... use at your own risk